-Damian & Valori, LLP
+Partner, Damian & Valori, LLP, Damian & Valori, LLP

 Virginia Emmons McNaught

-Virginia Emmons McNaught is the Chief Operations Officer for Learning One to One Foundation where she is responsible for expanding the innovative model of individualized learning with technology into South Florida schools.
-She co-founded and was CEO of Educate Tomorrow from 2003-2010.
-She is President and founder of the non-profit consulting company, Funky Genius.
+Virginia Emmons McNaught - is co-founder, President and Chief Business Development Officer of Educate Tomorrow.
+She was CEO of Educate Tomorrow from 2003-2010.
+She now leads Educate Tomorrow in strategy and growth, forging key strategic partnerships locally and globally, realizing a $2.5M Annual Operating Budget.
+Virginia lead the groundswell of support as co-founder of the SEED School of Miami, a public, college preparatory boarding school for at-promise 6-12 graders, when at full capacity, and will realize $10M in annual funding.
+In 2015, Virginia was recognized at the Red Cross Women's Spectrum Awards for her work in Education.
+She is also the recipient of Florida International University PATH Award for Well-Being, which she received with her husband.
 She was awarded the Junior League's Women Who Make A Difference Award and the National Underground Railroad Freedom Center Everyday Freedom Hero Award.
 She was featured in the book America's Way to Change and was recognized at the White House by President Obama as developing one of twenty-five Programs With Promise.
+In 2012, Virginia was a finalist for the White House Fellowship.
 Virginia served as a Peace Corps Volunteer in a remote village in Niger, West Africa and continues to support the schools she helped establish.
-She has represented the Peace Corps as a spokesperson for White House events.
-Raised as the youngest of eight from humble beginnings in Greendale, Wisconsin, she has traveled to over 45 countries.
+She has represented the Peace Corps as a spokesperson for White House events and was the most recent past President of the Returned Peace Corps Volunteers of South Florida.
+Raised as the youngest of eight from humble beginnings in Greendale, Wisconsin, she has traveled to over 50 countries.
 She graduated from the University of Wisconsin-Platteville where she was student body President and captain of the soccer team.
-She is a graduate of the University of Miami with a M.S.
-Ed in Community & Social Change.Erika Leigh Lucas
+She is a graduate of the University of Miami with a Master's in Education, specializing in Community & Social Change.

 Jennifer graduated from the University of Denver with a B.A. in Mass Communications & Journalism with a minor in Spanish.
 Following her long-time interest in studying and working abroad, Jennifer moved to Miami and began her career with a leading global Public Relations firm, Burson-Marsteller.
 Jennifer's career in Corporate and Marketing Communications has had her working across Latin America Europe, Africa and Asia Pacific with both agencies as well as large multi-national companies.
 In 2001-2002, Jennifer's love of travel encouraged her to take some time off and backpack around Asia and Africa.
 She speaks Spanish and has basic knowledge of German and French after living in Germany and Belgium.
 Jennifer currently works as the Director of Corporate Communications for DHL Global Forwarding, Americas in Miami, FL and is involved with several local South Florida organizations which work in the area of Foster Care to independence.
 In addition to serving on the Board for Educate Tomorrow, since the fall of 2007, she has been a Board Member for the Andrus Family Fund in New York City.